Pembroke Castle Wales

 Pembroke Castle Wales is a medieval castle that has a long and fascinating history and played a leading role in shaping the history of Britain.
-One of the most important points in the history timeline of the castle was the birth of Henry VII.
+One of the most important points in the historical timeline of the castle was the birth of Henry VII.

 Built in 1093 by Arnulf de Montgomery the castle was originally made of Timber and was established as a Norman Fort.
-The castle resisted many Welsh attacks and sieges over years.
+The castle resisted many Welsh attacks and sieges over the years.
 However, after the middle ages, lots of interior of the castle was destroyed.

 A century later the castle was given to William Marshal who rebuilt it into an impressive Norman stone castle.
 He further strengthened and enlarged it, so much so that most of the structure that remains today.

 Today, Pembroke castle Wales is owned by a private trust and relies on the income received from visitors.
 The castle arranges various activities inside the castle and within the gardens to raise awareness and educate visitors on the castle.
 Which I think is an added bonus for both adults and children.